Background pattern

 • erythema multiforme (inflammatory rash on the skin);

-• lichenoid reaction in the skin (red-purple hives with itching).
+• lichenoid reaction on the skin (purple-red itchy rash).

 • Merkel cell carcinoma (a type of skin cancer);

-• Kaposi's sarcoma, a rare cancer related to infection with human herpesvirus 8.
-Kaposi's sarcoma usually manifests as purple skin lesions;
+• Kaposi's sarcoma, a rare cancer related to human herpesvirus 8 infection.
+Kaposi's sarcoma usually manifests more frequently as purple-colored skin lesions;

 • worsening of a disease called dermatomyositis (seen as skin rash accompanied by muscle weakness);